Reacta/spree_iugu_gateway/README.md

-Spree Iugu Credit Card
+Spree Iugu Gateway
 ===================

-This is a extension that enables Iugu Credit Card for Spree Commerce.
+This is a extension that enables Iugu Gateway for Spree Commerce.

 [Iugu Documentation](https://iugu.com/referencias/api)